Tamayouz Excellence Award's grand jury

 CHAIRED THE INAUGURAL TAMAYOUZ EXCELLENCE AWARD JURY

 Zaha Hadid, the founder of Zaha Hadid Architects, was awarded the Pritzker Architecture Prize in 2004.
 She is internationally known for her theoretical and academic work.
 Each of her dynamic and innovative projects builds on over 30 years of revolutionary exploration and research in the interrelated fields of urbanism, architecture and design.
 Zaha’s outstanding contribution to the architectural profession continues to be acknowledged by the world’s most respected institutions.
+Zaha was the chairperson of the Inaugural Tamayouz Excellence Award and Zaha Hadid Architects was a sponsor of the award.

 co-Chair of the 2022 Grand JurY - member since 2017